Miscanthus sinensis

-Miscanthus sinensis, the eulalia or Chinese silver grass, is a species of flowering plant in the grass family Poaceae, native to most of East Asia (China, Japan, Taiwan and Korea) and Southeast Asia (the Philippines, eastern Indonesia, Malaysia, Vietnam, Thailand, and Laos).
+Miscanthus sinensis, also called eulalia grass, Chinese silver grass, or elephant grass, is a species of flowering plant in the grass family Poaceae, native to most of East Asia (China, Japan, Taiwan and Korea) and Southeast Asia (the Philippines, eastern Indonesia, Malaysia, Vietnam, Thailand, and Laos).

 Description

 It is an herbaceous perennial grass, growing to 0.8–2 m tall, rarely 4 m, forming dense clumps from an underground rhizome.
 The leaves are 18–75 cm tall and 0.3–2 cm broad.
 The flowers are purplish, held above the foliage.
 This plant is the preferred structure for the nesting of some species of paper wasps, such as Ropalidia fasciata.

+Its growth is enhanced by its endophytic relationship with herbaspirillum frisingense.

 Nomenclature

 The Latin specific epithet sinensis means "from China", though the plant is found elsewhere in eastern Asia.